 The Access to Learning Fund is based on national guidelines and assists Home students who experience financial difficulty.

-The maximum award is £2,500 and awards are paid in termly instalments.
+The maximum award is £2,500 in an academic year and awards are usually paid in termly instalments.

 Who is eligible to apply?

 All current matriculated undergraduates and postgraduates who have Home fee status.
 Suspended and ELQ students are also eligible to apply.
 Students on modular postgraduate or part-time courses may apply but should note that assessments will be made on a pro-rata basis.